-Where early help and or other support is appropriate we ensure that the case is kept under constant review.
-If the child's situation doesn't appear to be improving we take appropriate action.
+Where early help and or other support is appropriate, we ensure that the situation for the child is kept under constant review.
+If the child's situation doesn't appear to be improving, we take appropriate action.
 The children in our school are made aware that there are adults whom they can approach if worried or in difficulty.

-There is adequate signposting to external sources of support and advice for staff, parents and pupils e.g. CEOPS, NSPCC, Childline, Domestic Abuse, Mind support contact details available on the website and posters/leaflets around school
+There is adequate signposting to external sources of support and advice for staff, parents and pupils on the school website and in our school entrance hall.